gnarlyman/nodejs_splunkapp_example/README.md

 ### Prerequisites to use this nodejs package:

 * nodejs must be installed
-* A Splunk instance must be available
+* A Splunk 6.x (or greater) instance must be available

 -------